polydawn/boxen/readme.md

 # Boxen

-Boxen is a set of easy-to-use configuration scripts for dockctrl.
+Boxen is a set of easy-to-use configuration scripts for docket.
 Build and run any service quickly & repeatably!

 Boxen configuration is recursive; each folder is a refinement of its parent.